 You will first loosen the adjusters on the lower straps and on the tether strap so that you can more easily attach the hooks or connectors to the vehicle anchorages.
 Next, attach the lower hooks or connectors over the top of the seat cover material.
-Then rotate the tether anchorage cover directly behind the seat where you are placing the child restraint, push the tether strap and hook through the access port and down into the trunk.
-Open the access 9 cover on the carpet covering the back of the seat and attach the tether strap hook to the anchor.
-Be careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
+Then rotate the tether anchorage cover directly behind the seat where you are placing the child restraint and attach the tether strap to the anchorage, being careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
 Finally, tighten all three straps as you push the child restraint rearward and downward into the seat, removing slack in the straps according to the child restraint manufacturer's instructions.

-NOTE: When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
+- Ensure that the tether strap does not slip into the opening between the seatbacks as you remove slack in the strap. - When using the LATCH attaching system to install a child restraint, please ensure that all seat belts not being used for occupant restraints are stowed and out of reach of children.
 It is recommended that before installing the child restraint, buckle the seat belt so the seat belt is tucked behind the child restraint and out of reach.
 If the buckled seat belt interferes with the child restraint installation, instead of tucking the seat belt behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
 This should stow the seat belt out of the reach of an inquisitive child.
 Remind all children in the vehicle that the seat belts are not toys and should not be played with, and never leave your child unattended in the vehicle.